 APPLICATION UI IS GREYED OUT: When the commands on the ribbon, context menus, or in your panes are greyed out, this means some part of the application has executed code which must return before the application can receive other inputs.
 This greys out portions of the UI.

 OPERATIONS ON LAYERS IN YOUR WEB GIS ARE SLOW: When you’re working with Web GIS layers from on-premises/hosted Portal or ArcGIS Online, the map may seem to take a long time to load, or context menu options may seem to be greyed out for a long time.
-Usually this is related to network issues (congested or saturated network resources).
+Usually this is related to network issues (congested or saturated network resources), or it could indicate that the server itself is operating at a high load.

 A LAYER SEEMS TO REDRAW FREQUENTLY: When some layers seem to disappear and redraw almost constantly, or after each navigation.
 Usually this is a problem with the layer’s caching options – which are available in the layer properties dialog’s “Cache” tab.
 Try changing this option to the “Keep cache between sessions” option to resolve the issue, unless the caching option is chosen for a specific reason (e.g. layer is updated regularly).